How to Teach Children to Respect Personal Space

 Personal Space Social Story

-You can download the story at the bottom of this post.
+You can download the story here.

-• The idea of having your own “bubble”.
+• The idea of having your own “bubble.”

 • Explaining that you don’t enter other people’s space or allow them to enter yours without permission